taehyounpark/queryosity/docs/pages/design.md

 @section design-df Why not DataFrames?

-Two key distinctions separate the dataflow from the plethora of DataFrame libraries.

 @subsection design-df-conceptual Conceptual

 DataFrames can do both array-wise and row-wise operations, but the former mode is where it shines, whereas the latter is more of a fallback.